flashxwx/slay.py/README.md

 slay_eu.open()
 ```

-To get the player profile, please refer to the below following code:
+To get the player profile, please refer to the following codes:
 ```python
 import slay